ContainerSSH/containerssh.github.io/docs/deprecations/listen.md

 If you use the old option you will receive the following log warning:

-> You are using the deprecated 'listen' option for SSH listen socket instead of the new 'ssh -> listen'.
-Please see https://containerssh.io/deprecations/listen for details.
+> You are using the 'listen' option deprecated in ContainerSSH 0.4.
+Please use the new 'ssh -> listen' option.
+See https://containerssh.io/deprecations/listen for details.

 If you provide both options the new option will take precedence and you will receive the following log message:

-> You are using both the deprecated 'listen' and the new 'ssh -> listen' options, the new option takes precedence.
+> You are using the 'listen' option deprecated in ContainerSSH 0.4 as well as the new 'ssh -> listen' option.
+The new option takes precedence.
 Please see https://containerssh.io/deprecations/listen for details.